UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/candidate-testing/intro/index.md

 Welcome to your first graded assignment.
 We would like you to create a short quiz console application.

-Fork and clone the [starter code repo](https://github.com/LaunchCodeEducation/Candidate-Testing-Autograded/tree/main).
+First, find `Candidate-Testing-Autograded.git` in GitWeb, copy the repo’s URL for cloning, and clone the project to a directory on your machine.
+For a refresher on locating and cloning git repositories please revisit [this section]({{% relref "../../../content/how-programs-work/reading/your-first-program/index.md#go-to-gitweb" %}})

-1. Open a terminal and `cd` into the project file.
-   1. You will see `candidate-testing.js` and other files if you run `ls`
+Second, open a terminal and `cd` into the project file.
+You will see `candidate-testing.js` and other files if you run `ls`
-1. Run `npm install` to bring in all of the packages you need to run the application [(Offline Student Read Here)]({{% relref "../../../content/appendices/offline-students/_index.md#npm-install" %}})

 You should be ready to code your application.
 Good luck!